react-navigation/react-navigation.github.io/versioned_docs/version-7.x/screen.md

 />
 ```

-You can use this approach instead of the `component` prop if you want the `ProfileScreen` module to be lazily evaluated when needed.
-This is especially useful when using [ram bundles](https://reactnative.dev/docs/ram-bundles-inline-requires) to improve initial load.
+You can use this approach instead of the `component` prop if you want the `ProfileScreen` module to be lazily evaluated with [inline requires](https://reactnative.dev/docs/optimizing-javascript-loading#advanced-call-require-inline).

 #### `children`